akaalias/getstreamline/README.md

 You’ll see.

-It’s really important stuff it has to say.
+Your heart has some really important things to say.

 ### Learn to love your mistakes
 Streamline is a writer, not an editor.